-Is sedum poisonous to dogs?
 If you are growing sedum at home, it is important to know whether this plant is safe for pets.
 In this post I will share with you everything you need to know when considering whether you should grow sedum, and if you do, whether you should place it somewhere your pets cannot reach it.

 It is important to remember though that not all succulent plants are safe for animals and humans.
-If you are interested to know more about non-toxic and toxic succulents, you can have the list here.
+If you are interested to know more about non-toxic and toxic succulents, you can see my complete list here.

 Although sedums are non-toxic to dogs and other pets, there are instances when pets accidentally swallowed toxic succulents or plants.
 If this happens, do not hesitate to consult your pets with a veterinarian.